lcdb/lcdb-wf/docs/index.rst

 Unified approach to reference genomes
 -------------------------------------
-This system is designed to include arbitrary genomes whether local or on the web.
-The `references` workflow is shared by RNA-seq and ChIP-seq and is driven by a config file that specifies URLs for FASTA and GTF files.
-Set it up once for a website to get lots of genomes you can use for running `fastq_screen`, and easily include arbitrary other genomes.
+The references workflow defines the genome files for the organisms used in the experiment.
+It it is shared by RNA-seq and ChIP-seq and is driven by a config file that specifies URLs for FASTA and GTF files.
+Set it up once for a site to get lots of genomes you can use for running `fastq_screen`, and easily include arbitrary other genomes.
 They can then be automatically included in RNA-seq and ChIP-seq workflows.

+This system is designed to allow customization as the config file can be used to include arbitrary genomes whether local or on the web.
-The `references_dir` is used as a centralized repository that can be included with all other future projects.
+The `references` workflow need only be run once for all these genomes to be created, with the `references_dir` being used as a centralized repository that can be then used with all other workflows.

 Integration with external data and figure-making
 ------------------------------------------------